 Craig and Fionna opened Balance Osteopathy Welcome Bay in December 2010.

-Craig has a background in competitive triathlon and more recently ultamarathon running.
+Craig has a background in competitive triathlon and ultramarathon running, which he still competes in.
 He has a particular interest in sports related injuries and has a sound knowledge of sports biomechanics.

 Fionna enjoys working with all types of problems but has a strong interest in treating people with headaches and vertigo type symptoms.
 Fionna also enjoys working with pregnant women and babies.